-Pacific scholar dedicated to improving Women's Health
+Pacific scholar's dedication to Women's Health wins awards

 Karaponi Okesene-Gafa